Nursing Education MSN Degree – Online

 Graduates of the UT Tyler MSN program in nursing education fill many positions in universities, community colleges, government agencies and clinical facilities.
-Graduates from this nursing track are employed at these and many other institutions: The University of Texas at Tyler, Tyler Junior College, Kilgore Junior College, The Texas Board of Nursing, Methodist Medical Center – Dallas and Baylor University Medical Center.
+Graduates from this nursing program are employed at these and many other institutions: The University of Texas at Tyler, Tyler Junior College, Kilgore Junior College, The Texas Board of Nursing, Methodist Medical Center – Dallas and Baylor University Medical Center.

 Learn more from the Graduate College of Nursing.

 - Complete the program through a combination of online learning and 112.5 practicum hours that gives you hands-on experience in the field of nursing education.

 - Learn from faculty members who are highly experienced in the field of nursing as well as accomplished teachers and instructors.